History of the socialist movement in the United States: 1980s–1990s: New Communist movement and anti-WTO protests

 The Democratic Socialists of America (DSA) was formed in 1982 after a merger between the Democratic Socialist Organizing Committee (DSOC) and the New American Movement (NAM).
-At the time of the merger of these two organizations, the DSA was said to consist of approximately 5,000 former members of the DSOC, along with 1,000 from the NAM.
-Much like the DSOC before it, the DSA was very strongly associated in electoral politics with Michael Harrington's position that "the left wing of realism is found today in the Democratic Party."
-In its early years, the DSA opposed Republican presidential candidates by giving critical support to Democratic Party nominees like Walter Mondale in 1984.
-In 1988, the DSA enthusiastically supported Jesse Jackson's second presidential campaign.
-The DSA's position on American electoral politics states that "democratic socialists reject an either—or approach to electoral coalition building, focused solely on [either] a new party or on realignment within the Democratic Party."
+At the time of the merger of these two organizations, DSA was said to consist of approximately 5,000 former members of the DSOC, along with 1,000 from the NAM.
+Much like the DSOC before it, DSA was very strongly associated in electoral politics with Michael Harrington's position that "the left wing of realism is found today in the Democratic Party."
+In its early years, DSA opposed Republican presidential candidates by giving critical support to Democratic Party nominees like Walter Mondale in 1984.
+In 1988, DSA enthusiastically supported Jesse Jackson's second presidential campaign.
+DSA's position on American electoral politics states that "democratic socialists reject an either—or approach to electoral coalition building, focused solely on [either] a new party or on realignment within the Democratic Party."